Graph Deep Learning for Time Series Forecasting: Future Directions

 \paragraph{Graph state-space models} Graph-based processing has been recently exploited to design state-space models~\citep{durbin2012time, rangapuram2018deep} based on a graph-structured state representations~\citep{zambon2023graph}.
 The resulting \textit{graph state-space models} learn state graphs that can be disjoint from the input, i.e., can have a number of nodes that is larger or smaller than the number of input time series and a different associated topology.
 Ad-hoc Kalman filtering techniques have been introduced and have led to promising empirical results~\citep{alippi2023graph}.
 The resulting framework encompasses several existing architectures~(e.g.,~\citep{seo2018structured, bai2020adaptive}) while enabling more advanced designs that, however, have not been fully explored yet.

 \paragraph{Spatial and temporal hierarchies} The spatiotemporal structure of the data allows for processing observations and making predictions at different scales, both in time~\citep{ athanasopoulos2017forecasting} and in space~\citep{hyndman2011optimal}.
 This idea has been indeed exploited in deep learning methods for hierarchical time series forecasting~\citep{rangapuram2021end, rangapuram2023coherent, challu2023nhits, zhou2023sloth, han2021simultaneously}.
 As briefly mentioned in \autoref{sec:scalability}, several \gls{stgnn} can take advantage of graph pooling to operate at different levels of resolution~\citep{yu2019st, guo2021hierarchical}.
-In particular, hierarchical time series forecasting and end-to-end graph-based time series clustering have been recently integrated within the same forecasting framework~\citep{cini2023graph}.
+In particular, hierarchical time series forecasting and end-to-end graph-based time series clustering have been recently integrated within the same forecasting framework~\citep{cini2023graph}. \citet{marisca2024graph} used hierarchal representation as a means to deal with missing data and sparse observations.
 Future works can investigate methodologies to process spatiotemporal time series in an integrated hierarchical fashion across both time and space while taking the coherency of the forecasts into account.

 \paragraph{Continuous space-time models} Modeling dynamics in the continuum, whether in the spatial or temporal dimensions, with differential equations has become popular in deep learning \citep{lu2021learning,chamberlain2021grand,kovachki2023neural}.
 This approach is particularly convenient to operate in scenarios involving irregularly sampled data~\citep{shukla2020survey}, where both training and inference can be performed w.r.t\ arbitrary points in time and space \citep{chen2018neural,kidger2020neural}.
 Indeed, continuous space-time models find applications in multi-scale analysis and simulation of physical systems \citep{raissi2019physicsinformed}. \citet{rubanova2019latent} pioneered research in this direction showcasing the potential of such techniques in time-series applications.
 Graph-based approaches have been recently adopting an analogous approach to spatiotemporal data~\citep{huang2021coupled,fang2021spatialtemporala, choi2022graph, liu2023graphbased}, dynamic topologies~\citep{luo2023hope}, and graph learning procedures~\citep{jin2022multivariate}.
 Future works should address the design of sound and unifying frameworks for neural continuous space-time modeling; in particular, models that process space and time in an integrated fashion should be further explored.